Free Weights or Machines?

 It depends on your training goal.
 It depends on how long you’ve been training.
 It depends on what you’re looking to achieve.
 Your injuries and your overall training history.
 There is no ‘cookie cutter’ approach to training, so it’s all down to you.

-The science shows benefits to both side of the argument.
+The science shows benefits to both sides of the argument.

 But, the argument strongly favors Free Weight training.
 And, we see more carry-over benefits to the rest of your life than using machines.